 I lived with these problems for a while and on 7/21 I asked a question on the HP forum, hoping that someone from the technical department would answer the questions.
 On 8/2, I added another post, asking if the HP staff looked at these forums.
 Still no answer.
 In my message on this forum on 8/14, I indicated that this was a terrible support option.
 That day a forum moderator replied and indicated that he had brought my posts to the attention of the support personnel and that they would contact me for more information.
 Later that day I received an e-mail asking me for some contact information as well as the serial number and the like.
 The message was from:

 Palo Alto, California

-The saga continued for another couple of months and my Spectre x360 still has a very lousy touch pad and the sound is still quirky.
-So, Jeff, Emma, I would like you to know that you dropped the ball horribly.
-Emma, you did not even call back as you promised.
+The saga continued for another couple of months, and my Spectre x360 still had a very lousy touchpad and the sound was still quirky.
+So, Jeff, Emma, I would like you to know that you dropped the ball.
+Emma, you did not even call back, as you promised.
 HP, you will never see me as a customer again.
-And, if that does not make you shake in your boots I don’t know what will!!
+And, if that does not make you shake in your boots, I don’t know what will!!

 I tried to get a printed copy of the forum correspondence, but for some reason, everything printed gibberish.
 I ended up doing it the hard way and cleaned the resulting document as best as I could.
 Here is a PDF copy in case the forum thread disappears one day.

 The verdict: This could have been a very good laptop/convertible.
 The touchpad is all but useless, I guarantee that you will miss at least 40% of your tap-clicks if not more.
 During daily use, that is awfully frustrating.
 If you are willing to use a mouse with it all the time or use the touch screen, you may be happier.
 My recommendation is to look elsewhere, there are alternatives from Lenovo, Microsoft, Toshiba, Dell, … And the support from HP, terrible!
 My earlier experience has been reinforced.